falcopackages/falco-cli/docs/guides/deployment.rst

 Deployment Platforms
 --------------------

 Deployment is not a solved solution for me, it is still a pain, no matter how many time I do it, it never goes smoothly.
-If you can afford it I'll recommand a managed solution (the cloud), if you any reason you decide to go the self-hosting route, I'll recommand you use a P.A.A.S (Platform as a Service) solution to ease your burden or a least docker as a bare minimum.
+If you can afford it I'll recommend a managed solution (the cloud), if for any reason you decide to go the self-hosting route, I'll recommend you use a P.A.A.S (Platform as a Service) solution to ease your burden or a least docker as a bare minimum.

+..
 Deployment is not worth your blood and energy my friend.

 Paas and rent a VPS